cpq/continuous-hardware-test/README.md

 automated way, then we can reflash and test firmware binaries from any software CI of our choice - Github Actions, Jenkins, or others.

+It is not trivial to build such system ad hoc.
+The alternative is to use one of the commercial hardware test systems (or EBFs, Embedded Board Farms), though such commercial solutions are quite expensive.
+This guide shows how to build a home-grown EBF very quickly, easily and almost at no cost.

 ## The solution: ESP32 + vcon.io

 And there is a simple and inexpensive way to do it using the https://vcon.io